 Tuppers Plains is a tiny town located in the state of Ohio.
 With a population of 438 people and just one neighborhood, Tuppers Plains is the 689th largest community in Ohio.

-When you are in Tuppers Plains, you'll notice that it is more blue-collar than most other communities in America.
-50.25% of Tuppers Plains’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Tuppers Plains is generally considered to be a blue-collar town.
+50.25% of the Tuppers Plains workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Tuppers Plains is a town of sales and office workers, production and manufacturing workers, and managers.
 There are especially a lot of people living in Tuppers Plains who work in office and administrative support (21.18%), business and financial occupations (18.23%), and maintenance occupations (5.42%).

 Tuppers Plains is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.